-Table 5.80: Creasing - Input Resources
+Table 5.80: Creasing - Input Resources (Sheet 2 of 2)

-NAME DESCRIPTION Component This process consumes one Component .
-CreasingParams Details of the Creasing process.
+NAME DESCRIPTION CreasingParams Details of the Creasing process.
 Any process coordinate transformations that apply to Creasing SHALL be specified in the respective parent Resource /@Orientation or Resource /@Transformation.
 Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.